 Poland has a reputation for being a very nice country with plenty of sights to see and nice cities to visit, but how widely spoken is English there?
 Can tourists expect to get by just using English and not using and Polish?

-However, the good news for tourists is that this ratio of English speakers goes up in the major cities and tourist destinations, where you will have no problems finding people who can speak English if you need help.
+English is fairly widely spoken in Poland with just over a third of Poles overall reported as being able to speak English to some degree.
+This ratio goes up in the major cities and tourist destinations, where you will have no problems finding people who can speak English if you need help.

 Recent stats suggest that 37% of Poles have English as a second language.
 It is widely taught in schools; for the last several decades children have been required to learn at least one extra language in Primary school and two extra languages in Secondary school, so most young Poles will now learn English at some point.